sparshsah/foggy-demo/demo/ml/musings.md

     - Still based on the self-supervised next-token-prediction task on large, unlabeled datasets e.g. a medical journal's archives
     - Note that everyone I've seen introduce this technique brings up the risk of "catastrophic forgetting" in the next breath like it's a knee-jerk reaction, so I'll do the same...
 * Fine-tuning ->
-    - E.g. (I think this is essentially LoRA (Low-Rank Adaptation)?)
-Freezing the hyperparameters and "backbone" (earlier layers) and just doing low-learning-rate backpropagation on the "head" (later, closer-to-output layers), but now doing supervised learning on smaller domain-specific labeled datasets
+    - E.g. Freezing the hyperparameters and "backbone" (earlier layers) and just doing low-learning-rate backpropagation on the "head" (later, closer-to-output layers), but now doing supervised learning on smaller domain-specific labeled datasets
+    - E.g. LoRA (low-rank adaptation) (TODO(sparshsah): What is this?)
     - E.g. You could fine-tune on a corpus of clear, polite, helpful responses to customer-service complaints
 * Alignment (for helpfulness/style/tone) ->
     - E.g. RLHF (reinforcement learning with human feedback) based on PPO (proximal policy optimization) around a core RM (reward model) (such as from BT (Bradley-Terry) model) and a regularization term (such as penalizing KL (Kullback–Leibler) divergence)